 Closed.
 The Ilkley Literature Festival’s Apprentice Poet in Residence is an opportunity for an exceptional, emerging poet who is based in the Northern region and at the start of their career.
 As Apprentice Poet in Residence they will shadow this year’s Poet in Residence, Daljit Nagra.
 The apprentice will also spend time at Festival events […]

-Open now!
-Closing 1 May 2019.
+Closed for 2019; re-opening spring 2020.
 Our internship programme for applications from former Foyle Young Poets of the year aged 18 or over.
 The internship programme is a fantastic opportunity for Foyle Young Poets of the Year to gain experience of working in a busy office on multiple projects and events, writing content for online […]

 The free, online Adroit Journal Summer Mentorship Program for high school writers closed for applications on 15 April 2019.
 Information below.
 Now in its seventh year, The Adroit Journal’s Summer Mentorship Program is an entirely free and online program that pairs experienced writers with high school and secondary students (students in grades 9-12) interested in learning more about […]